 Marge: Oh, I was just praying to God that you'll find me sane.

 Doctor 1: I see.
 And this "God" - is he here in this room right now?

 [Doctors look at each other disapprovingly]

-In the Metalocalypse episode "Religionklok", one of the religions that Murderface tries is atheism.
+- Episode "Religionklok": one of the religions that Murderface tries is atheism.
 Their church is promptly picketed by agnostics who protest for their right to believe in something that may or may not exist.
 The protest quickly turns into a bloody riot between both religions.

-Toki and Skwisgaar are also atheists, mainly because they are nihilists, but it turns out they don't have just a disbelief in God, but they also don't believe in religion.
+- Toki and Skwisgaar are also atheists, mainly because they are nihilists, but it turns out they don't have just a disbelief in God, but they also don't believe in religion.
 As in they think religion doesn't exist.

 Nathan: You mean you don't believe in God.
 There is such thing as religion.